 As I said, I went vegetarian before going vegan (and here’s a very old article about it) and the appeal of sports performance was the biggest lure.
-After several years of smoking, eating crap and being a couch potato, I had a moment of panic before entering my 30s and decided that I did not want to age into a gross old flapjack (?).
+After several years of smoking, eating crap and being a couch potato, I had a moment of panic before entering my 30s and decided that I did not want to age into a gross ol’ flapjack.
 I first started working out at the gym, then I started running, and quickly signed up for a first half-marathon.
-Inspired by vegan triathlete Brendan Brazier and his book “The Thrive Diet” locale=”US” tag=”mostlyameli07-20″]The Thrive Diet[/easyazon_link]”, as well as Matt Frazier known as No Meat Athlete, I found something I was passionate about that would make these new habits stick.
-And they really did!
+Inspired by vegan triathlete Brendan Brazier and his book “[easyazon_link keywords=”The Thrive Diet” locale=”US” tag=”mostlyameli07-20″]The Thrive Diet[/easyazon_link]”, as well as Matt Frazier, known as No Meat Athlete, I found something I was passionate about that would make these new habits stick.
+And they did!

 Subscribe to Veganuary

-Below is a list of my favorite documentaries:
+Below is a list of my favourite documentaries:

 Clean up Your Kitchen

 Increase your chances of a successful Veganuary by making a few adjustments to your kitchen pantry planning a vegan grocery list.
-First, by getting rid of animal products – this includes gravy, stock, butter, and all non-vegan baking supply.
+First, by getting rid of all animal products – this includes gravy, stock, butter, and all non-vegan baking supply.
 But please don’t throw them away!
 Give them to someone.
 Someone you don’t like, preferably.

 Processed vegan products such as sausages, burger patties of veggie ground meat are good for transition periods but don’t rely on them in the long run unless it’s for an occasional treat.
 They’re not super healthy.
-If you live in Europe, the fake dairy products are heaven (well perhaps they’ve evolved since I lived in Canada and the vegan yogurt tasted like wallpaper glue).
+If you live in Europe, the fake dairy products are heaven (well perhaps they’ve evolved since I lived in Canada and the vegan yoghurt tasted like wallpaper glue).
 Just give new things a try!
 You may be surprised — pleasantly or otherwise.
 Just be curious.
 Some people find it helpful to have a full-blown veganuary meal plan, but I personally find this a little restrictive.
 You do you.